PIPELINE Suite, Snapshot Guide

 How they call Via GHL built-in dialer From their own mobile or landline

-How outcome is recorded Clicks disposition button in the dialer window Manually adds the corresponding tag to the contact record in GHL
+How outcome is recorded Clicks disposition button in the dialer window Selects the outcome from the "Call Outcome" Custom Field in the contact card

 Workflow triggered Same Series 2 workflow fires either way